Fall Foliage in Greater Peoria

 on

-Our neck of the woods puts on a seasonal show like nowhere else—and stunning foliage is just the beginning.
-Nearly everyone can agree one of the most magical parts of autumn is watching the leaves transform from lush green to bright orange and deep red.
+Nearly everyone can agree one of the most exciting parts of autumn is watching the leaves transform from lush green to bright orange and deep red.
 Like clockwork, we begin to reach for seasonal favorites like spiced lattes and hot cider, whip out our coziest sweaters and knitted scarves, and head outside to take in the cooler temperatures and fall foliage.

 With autumn in full swing, it’s the perfect time to hit the road for leaf-peeping in the Illinois River Valley.
 We’re sharing 13 of our favorite spots in Greater Peoria for autumn views of the changing hues.